+Swaddling has become a recent topic of controversy.
+Swaddling involves wrapping your baby in a blanket so snugly that is restricts movement.
 Swaddling has been around for thousands and thousands of years but in the last decade, it has grown significantly in popularity.
 It has been shown that swaddled babies tend to sleep longer, have a lower risk of Sudden Infant Death Syndrome as well as fuss less.
 Studies have also shown that babies who are swaddled cry less.
 Despite these advantages, questions have arisen about the safety of swaddling.
 Before deciding whether to swaddle your baby, do a bit of research to see whether swaddling is the right choice for your baby.

 Should I swaddle my newborn?
 While the practice of swaddling is gaining popularity, more hospitals and medical professional are speaking out against the practice, causing many to have second thoughts.
 Here are some points to consider prior to making a decision about swaddling.